Fixed point results for multivalued mapping with closed graphs in generalized Banach spaces: Introduction

 \section{\textbf{Introduction}}

 Fixed point theory for multi-valued mappings plays an important role in the study of many problems in several fields of applied sciences, see \textup{\cite{BA2015,Dhage,JK2015,Kaddachi2016}} and the references therein contained.
-Different directions were followed in order to develop this theory.
+Different directions were followed in order to develop this theory. \begin{Theorem}\cite{algebra} Let $S$ be a nonempty, compact and convex subset of a generalized Banach space $X$ and let $F : S \longrightarrow \mathcal{P}_{cp,cv}(S)$ be an upper semi-continuous multi-valued operator.
+Then $F$ has at least one fixed point, that is, there exists $x \in S$ such that $x \in F(x).$ \end{Theorem} Later, in \cite{measureg}, J. R. Graef, J. Henderson and A. Ouahab have introduced the concept of measure of noncompactness in vector-valued Banach spaces, in order to obtain a Sadovkii's fixed point theorem for singlevalued mappings.